GOUST3D/ExportImportBookmarks2022/README.md

 Import: Loads "BookmarkExport.json" into the same scene file as the folder

-Update: Sometimes you have to hit import twice to make sure it replaces the values, if you have a field already selected.
+Update: Sometimes you have to hit import twice to make sure it replaces the values (if you have a field already selected)

 #  Enjoy!